 All Yinghua students are eligible to use Aftercare.
-Signup is through Silent Dismissal.
+Pre-registration is required through the Aftercare office for care.
 Students must be signed up for each day they attend Aftercare.
-There is no further registration required.
 Also see Aftercare Scheduling.
 Aftercare begins at 3:30 p.m.
-Aftercare staff deliver snacks to Lower School Aftercare students during Afternoon Homeroom.
-Students in kindergarten and 1st grade who are signed up for Aftercare are escorted to their Aftercare locations by their homeroom teachers.
+Upon check-in to Aftercare, students will receive a snack.
+Students in kindergarten and first grade who are signed up for Aftercare are escorted to their Aftercare locations by their homeroom teachers.
 Our youngest students have their own dedicated Aftercare rooms and staff, and they enjoy activities together including playground time, crafts, and games.
-Students in grades 2-8 who are signed up for Aftercare report at 3:30 to the cafeteria where they can choose among a number of stations for the day.
-Middle School students pick up their Aftercare snacks in the 3rd floor loft.
+Students in grades two through eight who are signed up for Aftercare report at 3:30 p.m. to the cafeteria where they can choose among a number of stations for the day.
+Middle School students pick up their Aftercare snacks in the third-floor loft.
 Older students may move freely between activities, checking in with staff as they move from place to place.
 Student locations are recorded through Silent Dismissal so that staff know student whereabouts at all times.
-Aftercare plans special activities including art projects, Friday movie day, and occasional guest presenters.
+Aftercare plans special activities including art projects, Friday movie day, once COVID restrictions are lifted.
+During COVID restrictions, students in Aftercare will play outside with the exception of inclement weather days.